Houthi rebels release hundreds of detainees in Yemen | DW | 30.09.2019

 UN welcomes Houthi move

-The Houthis said on Monday that they had released 350 detainees, adding that the prisoners were on a list that had been prepared for the UN deal.
+The Houthis said on Monday that they had freed 350 detainees from Sanaa's Central Prison, adding that those released were on a list that had been prepared for the UN deal.

 The Red Cross said it had facilitated the release of 290 prisoners; however, more could have been freed without the aid group's involvement, according to the Associated Press.